 It is also important to know a Community Spouse cannot disinherit the Institutionalized Spouse.
 Colorado has statutory law which does not allow for one spouse to disinherit completely the other spouse.
 This is called a spousal election.
 The law allows for a disinherited spouse to elect against the other spouse’s estate plan and take some of the assets, depending on the asset’s allocation.
 In the Medicaid regulations, if Mary tries to disinherit John, the regulations will require John to make an election against Mary’s estate.
 This election right needs to be considered when preparing estate planning for the Community Spouse.

-Make transfers after institutionalized spouse is on Medicaid
+Make transfers after an institutionalized spouse is on Medicaid